 PUBLIC RECORDS – The transcriptions in a recorder’s office of instruments that have been recorded, including the indexes pertaining to them.
 Most public records today can be found online.

 PURCHASE AGREEMENT – This is the agreement signed by the buyer(s) and the seller(s) specifying the exact terms and conditions the Property will be sold.

 QUITCLAIM DEED – A deed that transfers without warranty whatever interest or title a grantor may have at the time the conveyance is made.
-This deed, which does not imply that the grantor holds the title, but which surrenders and gives to the grantee any possible interest or rights which the grantor may have in the Property.
+This deed does not imply that the grantor holds the title, but it surrenders and gives to the grantee any possible interest or rights which the grantor may have in the Property.

 RATE LOCK – This is a commitment issued by a lender to a borrower specifying or “locking” in an interest rate for a specified period of time at a specific cost.
 These locks do expire, so you need to ensure the loan is complete and closed before the expiration.